SarahHeinzHouseFRC/automated_infinite_recharge/docs/planning.md

 for many possible trajectories, this method is highly parallelizable.

-## TODO ##
+## Future Work ##
-  - [ ] All the obstacles on the field are currently dilated by the radius of the robot, which is its diagonal length.
+  - [ ] All the obstacles on the field are currently dilated by the radius of the robot, which is half its diagonal length (effectively its largest radius).
 This works fine in most cases and prevents collisions, but unfortunately does not allow the robot to pass through the trench anymore because it is too large to fit diagonally in the trench.
   - [ ] Behavior: If no more balls are visible on the field, then move towards the human player station.
   - [x] Smooth out the kinks in A*'s plan.
   - [ ] Find a way to plan out of an obstacle if the robot drives into an occupied call.